pmwcs/pmwcs/src/dialog/README.md

 ## Simplified Usage

 Material Dialogs are a complex component.
-PMWC contains an additional `SimpleDialog` component for ease of use that internally contains the default structure already built out.
+PMWCS contains an additional `SimpleDialog` component for ease of use that internally contains the default structure already built out.
 Illustrated below is both the standard and simple dialog usage.

 ```jsx
 function Example() {